 From these data, it is clear that catalysts of maximum activity (as measured by gas contraction), C5+ liquid yield, and wax yield can be obtained for use in hydrocarbon synthesis operations by control of the moisture content during the preparation of the catalyst precursor.
-Catalyst activity, as measured by gas contraction, for catalysts made from catalyst precursor extrudates of moisture level of about 6.0 wt% begins to increase and continues, rising to a maximum with catalysts made from specimens of water content above about 10.0 wt%, at which time the activity begins to drop.
+Catalyst activity, as measured by gas contraction, for catalysts made from catalyst precursor extrudates of moisture level of about 6.0 wt% begins to increase and continues with catalysts made from specimens of water content above about 10.0 wt%, at which time the activity begins to drop.
 The C5+ liquid yield for catalysts made from catalyst precursor extrudates with moisture content above about 6.0 wt% shows an even more rapid rate of increase, declining only with catalysts made from specimens of water content above about 10.0 wt%.
-An increase in wax yield for use of catalysts made from precursors having a moisture level ranging from about 6 wt%, the increase continuing beyond 10 wt% for use of catalysts made from such precursors.
+The same effect is seen for wax yield for use of catalysts made from precursors having a moisture level ranging from about 6 wt% to above about 10.0 wt%.